dhh1128/kila/personal-names.md

 en | kila
 --- | ---
-Maria Salomea Sklodowska Curie<br>aka Marie Curie née Sklodowska<br>daughter of Bronislawa and Wladislaw,<br>spouse of Pierre Curie | nom gyvn: maria, salomea<br>nom im: sklodowska, curie<br>nom kuanta as child: co-broni-kn-vlad<br>nom kuanta as adult: pier-kn-mar, co-broni-kn-vlad
+Maria Salomea Sklodowska Curie<br>aka Marie Curie née Sklodowska<br>daughter of Bronislawa and Wladislaw,<br>spouse of Pierre Curie | nom gyvn: -maria, -salomea<br>nom im: -sklodowska, -curie<br>nom kuanta as child: -co-broni-kn-vlad<br>nom kuanta as adult: -pier-kn-mar, -co-broni-kn-vlad

 ## Identifying oneself
 The common way to ask for a person's name in kila is /uat bi wd nom?/ ("What is your name?"), to which the answer would be a preferred *nom tekn* or *nom gyvn*: /i bi dqniel/ or /id nom bi dqniel/.